tbensky/Prolog-CLP/README.md

 ### Grade school addition

 Remembering how to do these stacked "grade school" addition problems: Start with the rightmost column of digits.
 Add the two digits.
-If the sum is less than 10, we write the sum under the two and go to the next column to the left and repeat.
+If the sum is less than 10, we write the sum under the two digits and go to the next column to the left and repeat.
 If the sum is ever larger than 10, we write the ones digit under the two digits, and "carry" the one, which means add it to the sum of the next left column.

 In terms of code, we'll do this

 * Add two digits.
-The sum "mod 10" will be written under the two.
+The sum "mod 10" will be written under the two digits.

 * Check the sum and see if it's larger than 10.
-If so, add a 1 to the next left column.
+If so, add a 1 to the next column on the left.

 * We have a predicate called `carry` that will give us a 1 or 0 to add onto the current column we're working on, based on the sum of the previous (right) column.